denliehoo/multi-swap/README.md

         ```
 *  Add a minus button for each cryptoSwapItem
     * ensure that there is always at least 1 to and from
     * remove the state upon minus
+* Remove button for manage custom token
 * Price API to display price
 * Balance API to display balance
     * validation to ensure swapping amount is  balance